simple-acme/simple-acme.github.io/reference/plugins/validation/dns/simply.md

 ---
 ---
-# Simply
+# Simply.com
-Create the record at [Simply](https://www.simply.com/).
+Create the record at [Simply.com](https://www.simply.com/).
 This requires an account name and API key.

 {% include plugin-seperate.md %}